FarziBuilder/FalconTamer/README.md

 14th July:- Increased the inference time of LLaMa 7b by 24x using vLLMs and deployed it

 20th July:- Production-ready fine-tuned LLM deployed using vLLM

+17th May'24:- Adjusted the dependencies to make the AI alive again